jmfrancklab/jmfrancklab.github.io/_includes/welcome.md

 ***The Franck lab is looking for interested graduate students and undergraduate researchers in Fall 2018 and Spring 2018***, and welcomes any inquiries.
-(feel free to contact Dr. Franck by email (jmfranck at syr.edu)).
+Prof. Franck can be contacted by email (jmfranck at syr.edu).
 Students in the Franck lab will have the opportunity to work with materials or biological systems.
 In addition, they will gain expertise developing new spectroscopic methods using physics, electronics, and computer programming.
 Students